1966 Nigerian coup d'état: Reactions

-Initially, the majority of the people across the country were indifferent about the coup, but as more information came forth, different reactions begin to build up.
+Initially, the majority of the people across the country were indifferent about the coup, but as more information came forth, different reactions began to build up.

-Johnson Aguiyi-Ironsi was accused of being part of the conspiracy while others viewed him as haven been compelled to take control of the government of a country in upheaval.
+Johnson Aguiyi-Ironsi was accused of being part of the conspiracy while others viewed him as having been compelled to take control of the government of a country in upheaval.
 Either way, government overthrow put Nigeria's nascent democracy on hold for a long stretch of time.

 General Aguiyi-Ironsi's ascendancy to power was deemed to inadvertently be part of the conspiracy of the coup plotters, who were predominantly Igbo Majors to pave the way for an Igbo head of state.
 Furthermore, Aguiyi-Ironsi had been "invited" to assume power by Nwafor Orizu, the acting president, who was also from the Igbo ethnic group.

 The coup was later tagged an "Igbo coup" by other ethnic groups in the country based on the following: